Julien-Collins/real_estate_analysis/README.md

 <br>

-## 🧱 Query 3: AVG Property Specs by City
+##🧱Query 3: AVG Property Specs by City
 <br>

 - Now, knowing the average price ranges, I created a query to evaluate the average specs for homes per city.